-there is no guarantee that the value of Q is assigned to A.
+there is $\underline{no}$ guarantee that the value of Q is assigned to A.

 5. When a subprogram is called at one entry point for initialization of reference-by-name arguments, and at another entry point for subsequent computation, certain argument values may not be transmitted.
 This applies to either arguments of the second call or any argument values redefined between calls and not explicitly defined in COMMON.
-In the following example the incremented value for I may not be transmitted to the subprogram due to the loop initialization optimization.